Central University of Finance and Economics: Faculty and staff

 As of September 2017, Central University of Finance and Economics has 1,759 faculty and staff (1178 full-time teachers).
 Among full-time teachers, there are 293 professors, 451 associate professors and 434 assistant professors and lecturers.
 In the recent three years (2015–2017), the newly hired faculty members of CUFE are mainly graduated from world-renowned universities.

 Students

-Currently there are 16,258 students registered at Central University of Finance and Economics, including 10,123 undergraduates, 5,358 masters, 777 PhD candidates.
+In 2026, the university has approximately 10,000 undergraduates, 6,100 masters, and 400 international students.

 CUFE has trained more than 125,000 experts in economics and management who have made, and continue to make, significant contributions to the development of China.
 Many CUFE alumni hold key positions in government, such as the vice premier of the Central Government, the minister of finance, the central bank governor.
 In the recent three years (2015–2017), more than 50% of the undergraduate students of CUFE will pursuit a master's or doctoral degree after graduation.